tekknolagi/tekknolagi.github.com/_posts/2025-09-11-walking-around.md

 This combination lowers the barrier to check *tremendously*.

+Now, sometimes you want the reverse: a Compiler Explorer -like thing in your terminal or editor so you don't have to break flow.
+I unfortunately have not found a comparable tool.

 ## Every function is special

 Scroll through every function's optimized IR.
 If too many, top N function IR.
 See what can be improved.
+Maybe you will see some unexpected patterns.
 Even if it can't be improved in May, that could shift by August because of compiler advancements or something.

+One time I found a bizarre reference counting bug that was causing copy-on-write and potential memory issues by noticing that some objects that should have been marked "immortal" in the IR were being refcounted.
+The bug was not in the compiler, but far away in application setup code---and yet it was visible in the IR.